Climate Change Indicators in the United States

 This indicator describes concentrations of greenhouse gases in the atmosphere.
 It focuses on the major greenhouse gases that result from human activities.
 These include carbon dioxide, methane, nitrous oxide, and certain manufactured gases known as halogenated gases.
 This indicator shows concentrations of greenhouse gases over thousands of years.
 Recent measurements come from monitoring stations around the world, while older measurements come from air bubbles trapped in layers of ice from Antarctica and Greenland.
 By determining the age of the ice layers and the concentrations of gases trapped inside, scientists can learn what the atmosphere was like thousands of years ago.

 This indicator includes several of the most important halogenated gases, but some others are not shown.
 Many other halogenated gases are also greenhouse gases, but Figure 4 is limited to a set of common examples that represent most of the major types of these gases.
 The indicator also does not address certain other pollutants that can affect climate by either reflecting or absorbing energy.
 For example, sulfate particles can reflect sunlight away from the Earth, while black carbon aerosols (soot) absorb energy.
-Data for nitrogen trifluoride (Figure 4) reflect measurements made in the Northern Hemisphere only, where concentrations are expected to be slightly higher than the global average.
+Data for nitrogen trifluoride (Figure 4) reflect modeled averages based on measurements made in the Northern Hemisphere and some locations in the Southern Hemisphere, to represent global average concentrations over time.

 Global atmospheric concentration measurements for carbon dioxide (Figure 1), methane (Figure 2), and nitrous oxide (Figure 3) come from a variety of monitoring programs and studies published in peer-reviewed literature.
 References for the underlying data are included in the corresponding exhibits.
-Global atmospheric concentration data for selected halogenated gases (Figure 4) were compiled by the Advanced Global Atmospheric Gases Experiment, 11 the National Oceanic and Atmospheric Administration, 12 and two studies on nitrogen trifluoride.
-13,14 An older figure with many of these gases appeared in the Intergovernmental Panel on Climate Change's Fourth Assessment Report.
-15
+Global atmospheric concentration data for selected halogenated gases (Figure 4) were compiled by the Advanced Global Atmospheric Gases Experiment, 10 the National Oceanic and Atmospheric Administration, 11 and a peer-reviewed study on nitrogen trifluoride.
+12 An older figure with many of these gases appeared in the Intergovernmental Panel on Climate Change's Fourth Assessment Report.
+13